 Day 8 SUN PEAKS–LILLOOET–WHISTLER

-Head south, following the once-treacherous Cariboo Wagon Trail.
-From Lillooet, “Mile 0 of the Gold Rush Route,” you’ll follow the shores of Seton and Duffey Lakes, with an afternoon arrival and orientation in Whistler.
+Head south, along the once-treacherous Cariboo Wagon Trail.
+From Lillooet, “Mile 0 of the Gold Rush Route,” you’ll follow the rushing waters of Cayoosh Creek en route to the resort town of Whistler with an afternoon arrival and orientation.
 WHISTLER-VILLAGE.jpg

 Day 9 WHISTLER

-Today is at leisure.
-Explore on your own or soar to new heights on an optional Peak 2 Peak Gondola ride which spans the distance between Whistler and Blackcomb Mountains and is the world’s longest unsupported span for a lift of this kind.
-Or if you’d prefer staying closer to the ground, visit Squamish Lil’wat Cultural Centre, a First Nations Museum and Art Gallery, for an authentic Indigenous experience.WHISTLER-BLACKCOMB-MOUNTAINS.jpg
+Today is at leisure to explore this lively mountain resort town on your own.
+Choose to soar to new heights on an optional Peak 2 Peak Gondola ride which spans the distance between Whistler and Blackcomb Mountains and is the world’s longest unsupported span for a lift of this kind.
+If you prefer your feet on the ground, consider a fascinating optional excursion to the Squamish Lil’wat Cultural Centre, a First Nations Museum and Art Gallery, for an authentic Indigenous experience.*Operation of the Peak 2 Peak Gondola is seasonal and may not be available on early departures.WHISTLER-BLACKCOMB-MOUNTAINS.jpg

 Day 10 WHISTLER–FERRY CROSSING–VICTORIA

 Set sail across the Strait of Georgia to Vancouver Island.
-In Victoria, sightseeing includes a visit to gorgeous Butchart Gardens and their 55-acres of floral displays, and seeing the Empress Hotel, Legislative Buildings, Bastion Square, and Thunderbird Park.
+In Victoria, sightseeing includes a visit to gorgeous Butchart Gardens’ 55 acres of floral displays, the Empress Hotel, Legislative Buildings, Bastion Square, and Thunderbird Park.
 In your free time this evening, perhaps take a stroll along the scenic harbour front.VICTORIA-BUTCHART-GARDENS.jpg

 Day 11 VICTORIA

-A day at leisure gives you the chance to have high tea at the Empress Hotel, go shopping on Government Street, or have lunch in one of the many pubs.
-Your Tour Director will have suggestions for shopping, dining, and additional sightseeing.
-Take home a whale of a tale by embarking on an optional Marine Wildlife and Whale Watching Expedition where you’ll cruise the beautiful waters of the San Juan and Gulf Islands, looking for whales, porpoises, seals, and eagles.VICTORIA.jpg
+A day at leisure gives you the chance to enjoy high tea at the Empress Hotel, go shopping on Government Street, or have lunch in one of the many pubs.
+Your Tour Director will have suggestions for additional sightseeing.
+Or take home a whale of a tale by embarking on an optional marine wildlife and whale watching expedition where you’ll cruise the beautiful waters of the San Juan and Gulf Islands, looking for whales, porpoises, seals, and eagles.VICTORIA.jpg

 Day 12 VICTORIA–VANCOUVER (EMBARKATION)

-Say goodbye to your Tour Director and board your ferry this morning and head back to the Canadian mainland, where you will transfer to your cruise ship for a 7-night voyage through the famed Inside Passage.
+Return by ferry to the mainland this morning and bid farewell to your Tour Director upon transferring to your cruise ship for a 7-night voyage through the famed Inside Passage.
 Your package price includes Holland America’s ‘Have It All Premium Cruise Package.'
 VANCOUVER-HARBOR.jpg

 Dinner